crystalcommerce/cc-cli/README.md

     $ bundle

-Or install it yourself as (not yet available as of the moment):
+Or install it yourself as a gem:

     $ gem install cc-cli